 “Number one: Before you enter your home search, really understand where you're willing to compromise and where you're not,” she says.
 It’s important to establish your priorities and deal-breakers and separate your needs from your wants ahead of time.

-Her second suggestion is to focus on the right things, such as location and layout.
+Her second suggestion is to focus on the right things, like location and layout.
 “You can update a dated kitchen, you can rip out that ugly carpeting.
 But all the money in the world really can't change your home's location, and changing a home’s layout would be really expensive.”

 Pendleton’s third tip is to determine any hidden costs of maintaining the home to make sure you can really afford the home.

-She advises not to take any unnecessary risks, such as waiving an inspection.
+She cautions against taking unnecessary risks, like waiving an inspection.
 This can end up being incredibly costly later on.

 Zillow research shows that homeowners end up paying around $750 a month, or over $9,000 a year just for basic repairs and maintenance.

-What can you do if you have regrets?
+What to do if you have homebuyer regrets

-Kingsman doesn’t believe she will ever be completely happy with her current home, mainly because she doesn’t have a designated parking spot and has to resort to parking on the street.
+Kingsman doesn’t believe she’ll ever be completely happy with her current home, primarily because she doesn’t have a designated parking spot and has to resort to parking on the street.

 The previous homeowners were embroiled in a conflict with the HOA and one of the stipulations of the resulting lawsuit was that the future owner of the lot wouldn’t have access to designated parking either.